Account Details Maintenance

 The rules and interpretations can be complex so if you are uncertain as to the meaning and implication you are strongly advised to seek professional advice.

-This field can help to simplify the process of transfering year end trial balance data to a third party statutory accounts package where the third party package has its own account codes.
+This field can help to simplify the process of transferring year end trial balance data to a third party statutory accounts package where the third party package has its own account codes.

 When a trial balance export file is generated the value held in this field is also included, ready for import into the third party package.